huangsam/terraform-aws/README.md

 - Internet gateway
 - NAT gateways for AZ 1 and AZ 2
 - Private subnet and public subnet for AZ 1 and AZ 2
-- Common security groups for most EC2 use cases
 - Route tables for private subnets
 - Route table for public subnets
 - Simple network ACL for all subnets
+- Security groups for common EC2 use cases

+**Note:** The VPC is currently configured to support exactly two availability zones.
+This works fine for personal pet projects but this may not be enough for enterprise use cases.
+Consider adding a Virtual Private Gateway and additional subnets if needed.